ClearHall/SkyMobile_Android/README.md

 SkyMobile for Android

 ## Progress
-15% Finished
+■■■■■■■■□□□□□□□□□□□□ 40%

-- Skyward login API is being made.
+- Skyward login API is finished
-- Skyward parser API prep.
+- Skyward progress report parser is finished
+- Skyward assignment parse is finished
+- SkyMobile pretty up is on the way

 - Scraping API is based upon the iOS API.
-It has been slightly modified to support JSoup.
-- The Scraping currently only prints the courses and the term grades on LogCat as Courses Details.